Make your campaign stand out for the world soccer championship

 Digital media advertising is expected to grow 20 percent in Brazil in 2014, leading the way in growth amongst all other media types.2 And many may not know this, but Brazil is one of the most active countries with social media.
 In 2013, the time spent on Facebook grew 208 percent and 77 percent of people reported themselves as having a positive attitude about online shopping, an environment that poises search as an enabler in the consumer path to purchase.3

-comScore reports that when compared to Google, the Yahoo Bing Network audience is more likely to have attended a major sporting event while on vacation in the last 12 months.
-To learn more about how you can kick your digital efforts into high gear for the world soccer championship, download our full PDF.
+comScore reports that when compared to Google, the Bing Network audience is more likely to have attended a major sporting event while on vacation in the last 12 months.
+To learn more about how you can kick your digital efforts into high gear for the world soccer championship and capitalize on this historic event, view our world soccer championship playbook above or download our full PDF.

 1. Sustainable Brazil: Social and Economic Impacts of the 2014 World Cup, Ernst & Young Terco (Brazil), 2011